briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 <img src="/blog/unicode-basics/final-utf8.png" />

 The gray bits are the UTF-8 metadata.
-We can decode it to pull out the code
+We can decode this to extract the code
 points:

 <img src="/blog/unicode-basics/final-decoded.png" />